 Lastly, only heat the amount of concentrate that you will immediately drink—no need to warm the entire batch and potentially ruin the flavor!

 Do you still have questions about how to make cold brew at home?
-Let’s review this topic by answering some common questions.
+Let’s see if any of these FAQs clear up your confusion.

 Can I make a cold brew with regular coffee?